 Mar.
 11, 2020 -- Alabama Governor Kay Ivey signed into law Act No. 2020-30 which authorizes the Alabama Department of

 Environmental Management to approve the use of materials other than earth as cover at landfills.
+Alabama Supreme Court holds that

 Dec.
 3, 2019 -- The Alabama Supreme Court granted ADEM permission to appeal the decision of the Court of Civil